 EACH educated sister serves approximately 430 individuals, who benefit from her skills and knowledge.

 On average, one sister raises $3,800 in funding for sustainability and improvement projects in her community.

 Each sister mentors approximately 7 people, sharing the skills and knowledge she's gained in her studies.

 Nearly 1 additional job in an under-served rural community is created by each educated sister.

 Sustainable Development Contributions

 Providing educational opportunities to these sisters has far-reaching impacts.
 Sisters that have graduated from our programs are significantly contributing to the UN Sustainable Development Goals.
 From improving healthcare and access to clean water, to building infrastructure and initiating income generating projects, educated and empowered sisters are key players in overcoming many of Africa’s biggest development challenges.

-- 04: Quality Education: approx $2.7M secured
+- 04: Quality Education: 66% of funding secured

-- 03: Good Health and Well-Being: approx $1.4M secured
+- 03: Good Health and Well-Being: 41% of funding secured

 - 01: No Poverty: 40% of funding secured